How old do you have to be to play?

 How can I get involved with IBA?

 There are many ways a person can get involved and help out.
 We are always looking for men and women who want to coach and work with the kids directly.
-Another way is by being a team parent and helping plan snacks, disperse information, and plan end of the year parties.
+Another way is by being a team parent and helping disperse information and plan end of the year parties.
 Serving on the IBA board is another way to get involved.
-From scheduling to keeping track of the finances, ordering uniforms to coordinating referees, working with promoting the TYBA in our community to helping out with the player evaluation gatherings, IBA board positions are ultimately a group of parents who care about kids and put their care into action by helping out.
+From scheduling practices to keeping track of the finances, ordering uniforms, etc. IBA board positions are ultimately a group of parents who care about kids and put their care into action by helping out.

 What if I have a concern about something that happened in a game?

-If possible, first try and discuss any issue's with the head coach.
-If further discussion is needed you should contact the applicable In-House or Traveling Director.
+If possible, first try and discuss any issue's with the Head Coach.
+If further discussion is needed you should contact the applicable Instructional or Traveling Director.

 Are the rules of play made available?